NanShang126/BetterHudwiki-chinese/FAQ.md

 config.yml `merge-boss-bar: false`. this is a specialized bossbar and cannot be resolved.

-## want to use an image font that I added from somewhere like itemsadder.
+## want to use an glyphs that I added from somewhere like itemsadder.

 technically not possible.